Unforgiven (2002): Preliminary matches

-Main event matches
+Next, Triple H defended the World Heavyweight Championship against Rob Van Dam.
+After a back-and-forth match, Triple H knocked down the referee.
+Triple H attempted a Pedigree on Van Dam, but Van Dam countered the move and performed a Five Star Frog Splash on Triple H. As Van Dam checked on the referee, Triple H executed a low blow on Van Dam.
+Triple H attempted to hit Van Dam with a sledgehammer, but Van Dam performed a spinning heel kick on Triple H. Ric Flair ran down to the ring and retrieved the sledgehammer, appearing as if he was going to hit Triple H with it.
+Instead, Flair hit Van Dam with the sledgehammer, turning Flair heel in the process.
+Triple H pinned Van Dam after a Pedigree to win the match and retain the title.

-The fifth match was for the World Heavyweight Championship between Triple H and Rob Van Dam.
-After a back-and-forth match, Triple H knocked the referee down.
-Triple H attempted a Pedigree on Van Dam but Van Dam countered the move and performed a Five Star Frog Splash on Triple H. After Van Dam checked on the referee, Triple H performed a Low Blow on Van Dam.
-Triple H attempted to hit Van Dam with a sledgehammer but Van Dam performed a Spinning Heel Kick on Triple H. Ric Flair interfered, retrieving the sledgehammer.
-Flair appeared to hit Triple H with the sledgehammer but Flair hit Van Dam with the sledgehammer, turning Flair heel.
-Triple H pinned Van Dam after a Pedigree to win the match.
+The sixth match was for the WWE Women's Championship, in which Molly Holly defended the title against Trish Stratus.
+Stratus performed a Stratusfaction on Holly to win the match and the championship.

-The sixth match was for the WWE Women's Championship between Molly Holly and Trish Stratus.
-Stratus pinned Molly after a Stratusfaction to win the match and the title.
+In the penultimate match, Kurt Angle faced Chris Benoit.
+Benoit performed a diving headbutt on Angle for a near-fall.
+Benoit applied the Crippler Crossface on Angle, but Angle countered the hold into an ankle lock on Benoit.
+Benoit countered the hold into the Crippler Crossface, but Angle again countered the hold into an ankle lock on Benoit, with Benoit touching the ropes to force Angle to break the hold.
+As Angle applied the Crippler Crossface on Benoit, Benoit attempted to touch the ropes, but Angle pushed the ropes away and continued to apply the crossface on Benoit.
+After an argument between Angle and the referee, Benoit pinned Angle using the ropes for leverage to win the match.

-The seventh match was between Kurt Angle and Chris Benoit.
-Benoit performed a Diving Headbutt on Angle for a near-fall.
-Benoit applied the Crippler Crossface on Angle but Angle countered the hold into an Ankle Lock on Benoit.
-Benoit countered the hold into the Crippler Crossface but Angle again countered the hold into an Ankle Lock on Benoit, with Benoit touching the ropes to force Angle to break the hold.
-As Angle applied the Crippler Crossface on Benoit, Benoit attempted to touch the ropes but Angle pushed the ropes away.
-After the referee argued with Angle, Benoit pinned Angle using the ropes for leverage to win the match.
+Due to Billy and Chuck's loss to 3-Minute Warning earlier in the night, an in-ring segment occurred where Stephanie McMahon had to participate in "Hot Lesbian Action" with two other lesbians.
+Eric Bischoff brought out another woman named 'Hildegaard' and told her to make out with Stephanie, which Stephanie did voluntarily.
+The "woman" would then hit Bischoff with a superkick and revealed herself as Rikishi in a costume.
+Stephanie and Rikishi then celebrated in the ring.